phusion/passenger/src/agent/Core/SpawningKit/README.md

 Each subdirectory in `steps/` represents a step in the part of the journey that a subprocess is responsible for.
 The files inside such a subdirectory communicate the state of that step:

  * `state` must contain one of `STEP_NOT_STARTED`, `STEP_IN_PROGRESS`, `STEP_PERFORMED` or `STEP_ERRORED`.
+ * Either `begin_time` or `begin_time_monotonic` (the latter is preferred) must exist.

- * If `state` is either `STEP_PERFORMED` or `STEP_ERRORED`, then `duration` must contain a number representing the number of seconds that this step took.
-This number may be a floating point number.
+   `begin_time` must contain a Unix timestamp representing the wall clock time at which this step began.
+The number may be a floating point number for sub-second precision.

+   `begin_time_monotonic` is the same, but must contain a timestamp obtained from the monotonic clock instead of the wall clock.
+It is recommended that subprocesses create this file, not `begin_time`, because the monotonic clock is not influenced by clock skews (e.g. daylight savings, time zone changes or NTP updates).

+   Because not all programming languages allow access to the monotonic clock, SpawningKit allows both mechanisms.
+ * Either `end_time` or `end_time_monotonic` (the latter is preferred) must exist.

+   The purpose of these files are anologous to `begin_time`/`begin_time_monotonic`, but instead record the time at which this step ended.

 ## Error reporting